Anastasia Slutskaya

-Anastasia Slutskaya (born Anastasia Ivanovna; late 15th century – c.
+Anastasia Slutskaya (late 15th century – c.
 1526) was a noblewoman.
 She was the regent of the Principality of Slutsk (then part of the Grand Duchy of Lithuania) during the minority of Yury (Prince of Slutsk) in 1503–1512.

 Biography

-She was the daughter of Ivan Yurievich, Prince of Mstislavl, from his first marriage with Ulyana.
+She was the daughter of Ivan Yurievich, Prince of Mstislavl, from his first marriage with Ulyana (Russian: Ульяна).
+Through her father, Anastasia was a descendant of Algirdas, Grand Duke of Lithuania and were closely associated with the Jagellonian dynasty.
+Anastasia had an older sister, Ulyana; who was married to Mikhail Ivanovich Zaslavsky, who inherited Mstislav due to their father lacking male heirs.